aksnzhy/xlearn_doc/python_api.rst

 Quick Start
 ----------------------------------------

-Here is a simple python demo no how to use xLearn.
+Here is a simple Python demo to demonstrate how to use xLearn.
 You can check out the demo data (``small_train.txt`` and ``small_test.txt``) from the path ``demo/classification/criteo_ctr``.

 .. code-block:: python